Thanks to Bespoke Investment Group for this chart.

 Disclaimer: This blog is not a substitute for an investment adviser and is not to be taken as investment advice.
 You are fully responsible for your investment decisions.
 Please find a qualified investment adviser.

-Release Date: September 18, 2007
+Release Date: September 18, 2007 For immediate release

 The Federal Open Market Committee decided today to lower its target for the federal funds rate 50 basis points to 4-3/4 percent.